cornelldbgroup/skinnerdb/README.md

 # SkinnerMT

-This directory contains a prototype of parallel database which applies three different parallel algorithms to speedup query optimization and execution.
+This directory contains a prototype of a parallel database system using intra-query learning.
+SkinnerMT applies three different parallel algorithms to speedup query optimization and execution.
 The prototype needs to load data from the disk into main memory which might takes several minutes.
 We expect to implement a Client-Server DBMS architecture to avoid redundant loading time.

 # Running Benchmarks

 In SkinnerMT, we provided three benchmarks.
 The <a href="http://www.vldb.org/pvldb/vol9/p204-leis.pdf">join order benchmark</a> is a popular benchmark for query optimizers.
-The <a href="http://www.tpc.org/tpch/">TPC-H</a> (scaling factor of 10) is easy to optimized due to uniform data.
-The <a href="https://doi.org/10.1007/978-3-319-72401-0_8">JCC-H</a> (scaling factor of 10) is difficult due to skewed data.
+The <a href="http://www.tpc.org/tpch/">TPC-H benchmark</a> (scaling factor of 10) is easy to optimize due to uniform data.
+The <a href="https://doi.org/10.1007/978-3-319-72401-0_8">JCC-H benchmark</a> (scaling factor of 10) is difficult due to skewed data.
 Execute the following steps to run SkinnerMT on those benchmarks:

 <ol>
 <li>Download the database in the SkinnerMT format <a href="https://drive.google.com/drive/folders/1QwLJGys31Dp9iUhnTK78q3fPvQh6_-B5?usp=sharing">databases.zip</a>.
 Decompress the linked .zip file.
 Then download and decompress source codes and executable jar files <a href="https://drive.google.com/drive/folders/1QwLJGys31Dp9iUhnTK78q3fPvQh6_-B5?usp=sharing">skinnermt.zip</a>.</li>